JacksonBurns/fastprop/paper/paper.md

 While iterations on LRs and novel approaches to low-data regimes have been in development, the classical QSPR community has continued their work.
 A turning point in this domain was the release of `mordred`, a fast and well-developed package capable of calculating more than 1600 molecular descriptors.
 Critically this package was fully open source and written in Python, allowing it to readily interoperate with the world-class Python DL software ecosystem that greatly benefitted the LR community.
-Now despite previous evidence that molecular descriptors _cannot_ achieve generalizable QSPR in combination with DL, the opposite is shown.
+Now despite previous evidence that molecular descriptors _cannot_ achieve generalizable QSPR in combination with DL, the opposite is shown with `fastprop`.

 [^1]: What constitutes a 'small' dataset is decidedly _not_ agreed upon by researchers.
 For the purposes of this study, it will be used to refer to datasets with ~1000 samples or less, which the authors believe better reflects the size of real-world datasets.

 # Implementation
-At its core the `fastprop` 'architecture' is simply the `mordred` molecular descriptor calculator [^2] [@mordred] connected to a Feedforward Neural Network (FNN) implemented in PyTorch Lightning [@lightning] (Figure \ref{logo}).
+At its core the `fastprop` 'architecture' is simply the `mordred` molecular descriptor calculator [^2] [@mordred] connected to a Feedforward Neural Network (FNN) implemented in PyTorch Lightning [@lightning] (Figure \ref{logo}) - an existing approach formalized into an easy to use, reliable, and correct implementation.
 The user simply specifies a set of SMILES [@smiles], a linear textual encoding of molecules, and their corresponding properties.
 `fastprop` automatically calculates and caches the corresponding molecular descriptors with `mordred`, re-scales both the descriptors and the targets appropriately, and then trains an FNN with to predict the indicated target properties.
 By default this FNN is two hidden layers with 1800 neurons each connected by ReLU activation functions, though the configuration can be readily changed via the command line interface or configuration file.